-Riders across London have the chance to win a share of £200 of motorcycle vouchers by answering two simple questions about their riding habits.
+Riders across London have the chance to win a £100 gift voucher by answering two quick questions about their riding experience.

 TfL is inviting people to have their say on two projects designed to boost to the Capital’s walking and cycling network.

 A training course to provide road safety practitioners with the basic skills, knowledge and understanding to deliver a road safety intervention takes place in London next month.

 An initiative to protect vulnerable road users in London from the ‘most dangerous’ heavy goods vehicles will launch in October, with enforcement to commence in 2020, TfL has confirmed.